stephanemora/azure-docs.fr-fr/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

       # Assign the NSG to two Subnets
         # The NSG is *not* bound to the Security Subnet.
 The result
         # is that internet traffic flows only to the Security subnet
-        # since the NSG bound to the Frontend and Backback subnets
+        # since the NSG bound to the FrontEnd and BackEnd subnets
         # will Deny internet traffic to those subnets.
         Write-Host "Binding the NSG to two subnets" -ForegroundColor Cyan Set-AzureNetworkSecurityGroupToSubnet -Name $NSGName -SubnetName $FESubnet -VirtualNetworkName $VNetName